icopy-site/awesome-cn/docs/awesome/awesome-selfhosted.md

 Software and tools for managing [recipes](https://en.wikipedia.org/wiki/Recipe).

 - [Bar Assistant](https://github.com/karlomikus/bar-assistant) - Bar assistant is a self hosted application for managing your home bar.
 It allows you to add your ingredients, search for cocktails and create custom cocktail recipes. ([Demo](https://bar.karlomikus.com/)) `MIT` `PHP/Docker`
-- [kcal](https://github.com/kcal-app/kcal)  - 跟踪有关食物和食谱的营养信息、设定目标并记录食物日记以提供帮助.
-Kcal 是一个个人系统，专注于直接控制输入和最小化、易于使用的食谱演示来准备膳食.  `MPL-2.0` `PHP/Docker`
+- [kcal](https://github.com/kcal-app/kcal) - Track nutritional information about foods and recipes, set goals, and record a food journal to help along the way.
+Kcal is a personal system that focuses on direct control of inputs and a minimal, easy to use recipe presentation for preparing meals. `MPL-2.0` `PHP/Docker`
 - [KitchenOwl](https://tombursch.github.io/kitchenowl/) - A cross-platform shopping list, recipe storage, expense tracker, and meal planner following the material design language. ([Source Code](https://github.com/TomBursch/kitchenowl)) `AGPL-3.0` `Docker/deb`
 - [Mealie](https://nightly.mealie.io/) - Material design inspired recipe manager with category and tag management, shopping-lists, meal-planner, and site customizations.
 Mealie is focused on simple user interactions to keep the whole family using the app. ([Source Code](https://github.com/mealie-recipes/mealie)) `MIT` `Python`
 - [RecipeSage](https://github.com/julianpoy/recipesage) - A recipe keeper, meal plan organizer, and shopping list manager that can import recipes directly from any URL. ([Demo](https://recipesage.com)) `AGPL-3.0` `Nodejs`